Automated Mesh Decimation for Geospatial Digital Twins

 python

-def decimate_mesh(
+def decimate_qem(

 mesh: o3d.geometry.TriangleMesh,

-target_ratio: float = 0.1,
+boundary_weight: float = 100.0,

 ) -> o3d.geometry.TriangleMesh:

-if target_ratio >= 1.0:
+if target_triangles >= len(mesh.triangles):

 return mesh